shah/engineering-sandbox-debian/README.md

 ## 1. Clone the Engineering Sandbox Git repo

     cd $HOME
-    sudo apt-get update              # if you do not `sudo` privileges, ask your admin sudo apt-get install -y git vim  # if you do not `sudo` privileges, ask your admin git clone https://github.com/shah/engineering-sandbox-debian.git .engrsb
+    sudo apt-get update              # if you do not have `sudo` privileges, ask your admin sudo apt-get install -y git vim  # if you do not have `sudo` privileges, ask your admin git clone https://github.com/shah/engineering-sandbox-debian.git .engrsb

 ## 2. Understand how to manage your secrets and other confidential configurations